THEb0nny/makecode-ev3-hitechnic-color-sensor-v2/docs/reference/sensors/ht-color-sensor-v2/raw-rgbw.md

 sensors.htColor1.getRawRGBW()
 ```

 The return raw value is an array with the values red, green, blue, white.
-The color components red, green, blue give values from 0 to 255.
-They are already normalized.
-White gives a white reflectance value also from 0 to 255.
+The color components red, green, blue give values from.

 ## Returns